How this retailer increased profit by $8.9m from rostering more hours

 The study shows empirically why the common practice of setting labour budgets as a fixed proportion of forecasted revenue is often self-defeating when applied in a retail setting.

 An opportunity exists to all retailers to leverage this same profit-centric model for defining labour budgets.
 The data required is available to all retailers however, it may just be a matter of leveraging that information with the right systems.

 An integrated forecasting strategy that integrates foot traffic, sales, and employee scheduling data is a practical opportunity afforded to retailers of any size to optimise their labour resource allocations.

-The interesting part is, Fisher’s research is readily available to all retailers who are looking to drift away from the traditional method of fixing labor budget rosters.
-The next step is to get this method of labour resource allocation battle tested in the Australian markets.
+The interesting part is, Fisher’s research is readily available to all retailers who are looking to drift away from the traditional method of fixing labour budget rosters.
+The next step is to get this method of labour resource allocation battle-tested in the Australian markets.

 Awards & Rostering |